-Example: You add a group member with the email address email@example.com (the alternate email address of the Gmail account firstname.lastname@example.org):
+For example, if you add a group member with the email address email@example.com (the alternate email address of the Gmail account firstname.lastname@example.org):

-- If John Doe deletes the Google account associated with email@example.com, firstname.lastname@example.org will disappear as a member of the group.
+- When John Doe deletes the Google Account associated with email@example.com, the alternate address, firstname.lastname@example.org, disappears from the group.

-- If John Doe removes email@example.com as the alternate email address for firstname.lastname@example.org, then email@example.com (the primary email address of the underlying Google account) starts appearing as a member of the group.
-Also, messages sent to the group are now delivered to firstname.lastname@example.org (not to email@example.com).
+- When John Doe removes email@example.com as the alternate email address for firstname.lastname@example.org, email@example.com (the primary email address of the account) appears as a group member.
+Messages sent to the group are now delivered to firstname.lastname@example.org, not to email@example.com.

 Investigate email removals or replacements

-The way Google Groups manages memberships through accounts doesn’t affect members without an associated Google account.
-For them, only administrators or managers of G Suite domains can change their group membership.
+The way Google Groups manages memberships through accounts doesn’t affect members without associated Google Accounts.
+For them, only administrators or managers of Google Workspace organizations can change their group memberships.